Will Police Enforce Child Custody?

 It is more difficult to enforce an agreement that is not court-ordered as going to court to ask for enforcement is not an option for you.

-If you have a court order that covers the obligations for each parent, like dropping the child off at home at a certain time on certain days, the police can legally enforce the order.
+If you have a court order that covers the obligations of each parent, like dropping the child off at home at a certain time on certain days, the police can legally enforce the order.

 The police officer can accompany the complainant to the other parent’s home and demand that the child is returned according to the court order.